Masks and Helmets

 Wherever you look, you’ll find at least one constant in the MLB; Rawlings gloves.
 According to our 2022 WPW Glove Report, Rawlings controlled the majority of all gloves worn by MLB starters (55%).
 This trend was also true for catchers, but by a much larger margin.

-In 2022, catchers were dead even with center fielders for the highest percentage of Rawlings gloves used by position.
+In 2023, there was a +3% increase in Rawlings mitt usage behind the plate.
 Preferred by Gold Glovers like Sean Murphy, two-time winner J.T.
 Realmuto, and five-time winner Salvador Perez; Rawlings continued to dominate the glove market not only among catchers but the entire league.

 Other Gloves Worn by MLB Starting Catchers